Richard Macphail: Other projects

 Macphail ended his musical career with a band called Legion in 1981, which featured him as lead vocalist.
 Legion played a short four-date tour that year supporting American band Spirit, which included a gig at Friars in Aylesbury which was opened by Marillion.
 In 1992 he sang backing vocals on Gabriel's single "Digging in the Dirt".

-In 2016, Macphail worked as DJ on Meridian Radio in London, and followed this with his own on-line radio station, Radio Rich Pickings.
+In 2016, Macphail worked as a DJ on Meridian Radio in London, and followed this with his own on-line radio station, Radio Rich Pickings.

 Outside of music, Macphail worked with environmental and ecological organisations including Gentle Ghost, which provided courses in among other things, carpentry and yoga, and for a while he ran a vegetarian restaurant.
 After semi-retiring he ran his own energy advice company, Optima Energy, from the beginning of the 1980s until his retirement in 2015 and continued to make occasional appearances at Genesis conventions.

 A book describing Macphail's time with Genesis, My Book of Genesis, with co-author Chris Charlesworth, was published in 2017.

 Personal life

-Macphail married world-renowned musician Maggie Cole, know for the harpsichord, fortepiano and piano.
+Macphail married world-renowned musician Maggie Cole, known for the harpsichord, fortepiano and piano.
 His great grand daughter is the British actress, director and writer Verity Drew Firth.